D4wnstar/aetherwisp/Electromagnetism/Electrostatics/Electric field.md

 $$\boxed{\nabla\cdot\mathbf{E}=\frac{1}{4\pi\varepsilon_{0}}\int4\pi\delta^{3}(\mathfrak{r})\rho(\mathbf{r}')d\tau'=\frac{1}{\varepsilon_{0}}\rho(\mathbf{r})}$$
 which is just [[Gauss' law]] in differential form, here calculated explicitly.
 ### Curl
-The [[curl]] is easier to derive than the divergence.
+The [[Curl]] is easier to derive than the divergence.
 Consider the electric field of a point charge
 $$\mathbf{E}=\frac{1}{4\pi\varepsilon_{0}} \frac{q}{r^{2}}\hat{\mathbf{r}}$$
 Let's calculate the line integral of this from point $\mathbf{a}$ to point $\mathbf{b}$:
 $$\int_{\mathbf{a}}^{\mathbf{b}} \mathbf{E}\cdot d\mathbf{r}$$